harshsandhu44/health-drive/docs/project.md

   - Clerk for authentication and role-based access via organization memberships.
   - Supabase Row-Level Security (RLS) with validation deferred to application logic via Clerk API.
   - Restrict `OrganizationPrivateMetadata` (`transaction_id`) to server-side access.
+  - Implement audit logging for patient data access.
 - **Performance**:
   - Optimize Next.js with SSG/SSR and Server Actions for data fetching.
-  - Supabase queries with indexes on `organization_id`.
+  - Supabase queries with indexes on `patient_id` and JSONB GIN index on `medical_records` if needed.
 - **Scalability**:
   - Supabase for database scalability.
   - Twilio for reliable messaging (future phase).